-The INTELLI-INGEST Doctoral Network will train 13 researchers in the development of minimally invasive, orally delivered miniaturised devices.
+intelli - ingest The INTELLI-INGEST Doctoral Network will train 13 researchers in the development of minimally invasive, orally delivered miniaturised devices.
+THE PROJECT CONTACT US

 The INTELLI-INGEST Consortium brings together leading universities, research institutes, hospitals, and industry partners across Europe to train a new generation of experts in smart ingestible medical devices.
 Aligned with the goals of the Marie Skłodowska-Curie Doctoral Networks, its key purpose is to deliver world-class, interdisciplinary research training that equips doctoral candidates with the scientific, technical, and transferable skills needed to drive innovation in healthcare, accelerate clinical translation, and build impactful careers across academia, industry, and the public sector.